richardsc/cmosRworkshop/README.md

 [3]: http://www.rstudio.com/ide/download/desktop

-## Proposed outline of directories
+## Directories

 * `intro/`: material for the introduction portion

+* `examples/`: some examples of common tasks/analysis

 * `oce/`: material related to introducting the `oce` package

-* `examples/`: some examples of common tasks/analysis

 * `met/`: examples of interest to atmospheric scientists, provided by A. Teakles and colleagues at EC

 * `sandbox/`: a sandbox for the workshop organizers to experiment with demos and ideas to use.

+* `workshop/`: Some of the saved material from the workshop, including the fitting example provided at the end.

 ## Some other resources